Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Empirical strategy

-One potential solution to the problem described above is proposed by \cite{bonhomme2015grouped}.
-They suggest clustering individuals with similar unobserved characteristics into a finite number of groups.
+One solution to the problem described above is proposed by \cite{bonhomme2015grouped} who suggest clustering individuals with similar unobserved characteristics into a finite number of groups.
 This implies that women belonging to the same group share the same age profile of unobserved heterogeneity,

 where $\alpha_{g_{i} t}$ represents time-varying, group-specific unobserved heterogeneity term for $g \in\{1, \ldots, G\}$ groups.
 The error term $\varepsilon_{it}$ may contain an individual-specific, time-constant fixed-effect $\alpha_i$, such that $\E[\varepsilon_{it}|\alpha_i]=0$.
 We write Equation \eqref{eq:bm1} more compactly by defining a parameter $ \boldsymbol{\theta}=\left( \xi,\boldsymbol{\gamma}\right)$ and a vector of regressors, $\x_{it}=\left(A_{it}, \tilde{\x}_{it} \right)$,